SuperEngineerInc/RemoteAgent/readme.md

 ##	Special Note For ChromeOS:
-You need to disable rootfs verification, in order to install the meshagent service.
+You need to disable rootfs verification, in order to install the RemoteAgent service.
-After running the following commands, and rebooting, you should be able to install the meshagent service.
+After running the following commands, and rebooting, you should be able to install the RemoteAgent service.
 ```
 sudo su -
 cd /usr/share/vboot/bin/